 Protecting heritage is important, especially within the family world, where the riches that represent the fruit of a lifetime's work are concentrated.

 Currently the term "family" recalls not only and exclusively the traditional model based on marriage (civil / religious), but an increasingly large number of de facto unions and extended families.

-In this world, the regulation of patrimonial relationships is very important both when the nucleus is born, and in the physiological phase of the couple relationship, but above all in the pathological moment.
+In this world, the regulation of patrimonial relationships assumes considerable importance both when the nucleus is born, and in the physiological phase of the couple relationship but, above all, in the pathological moment.

 In the context of family law, following the legislative reform of the 1975, over the years there has been an increasingly growing contractuality.

 The norm that constitutes the source of private negotiation autonomy in conjugal relations is Art.
 144 of the Civil Code, which recognizes the spouses, among the rights and duties arising from marriage, to agree among themselves the address of family life.

 By virtue of this rule, the spouses can stipulate both typical dispositive acts such as the sale and donation and atypical contracts pursuant to Art.
 1322 of the Civil Code, justified by the so-called "Family cause" and, in any case, from interests worthy of protection according to our legal system.
 Spouses are now free to conclude agreements and understandings, to enter into agreements and contracts, both in the physiological moment of family life and in the pathological moment.